jirivorel/Hands-on_2023-11_IBP/README.md

 > [!TIP]
 > You can [install and configure Kerberos](https://docs.metacentrum.cz/advanced/kerberos/#install-kerberos) on your personal computer (available for all operating systems).
 It allows you to generate a local Kerberos ticket with a lifetime of up to 24 hours and log in to Metacentrum nodes without typing a password for this period.

-Windows users can use (for example) an SSH client  Putty (as described [here](https://docs.metacentrum.cz/software/graphical-access/#connect-with-putty-in-windows)).

-CLI users can open their terminals and type the following command (**replace `user_name` with your real MetaCentrum username**) and password.
+Windows users can use (for example) an SSH client PuTTY (as described [here](https://docs.metacentrum.cz/software/graphical-access/#connect-with-putty-in-windows)).
+CLI users can open their terminals and type the following command (**replace a string `user_name` with your actual MetaCentrum username**) and then your password.

 ```shell
 ssh user_name@skirit.metacentrum.cz